West Point, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, West Point had a population of 3,719.
+The median age was 37.8 years.
+22.5% of residents were under the age of 18 and 18.1% were 65 years of age or older.
+For every 100 females, there were 88.7 males, and for every 100 females age 18 and over, there were 82.1 males age 18 and over.

+86.0% of residents lived in urban areas, while 14.0% lived in rural areas.

+There were 1,421 households in West Point, including 970 families.
+Of all households, 32.4% had children under the age of 18 living in them.
+Married-couple households were 33.6% of households, while 19.7% had a male householder with no spouse or partner present and 40.5% had a female householder with no spouse or partner present.
+About 28.7% of all households were made up of individuals, and 13.2% had someone living alone who was 65 years of age or older.

+There were 1,627 housing units, of which 12.7% were vacant.
+The homeowner vacancy rate was 1.6%, and the rental vacancy rate was 10.2%.

 Economy

 Kia Motors opened an automobile factory in West Point in 2009.
 Since 2011, the West Point auto factory has been manufacturing models of the Kia K5, Kia Sorento, Kia Sportage, and Kia Telluride.

 The Kia Motors Manufacturing Georgia also manufactures the Kia Sorento's sibling, the Hyundai Santa Fe to get more Sonatas in Alabama.

 Batson-Cook Construction was founded in West Point in 1913.
 It continues to be headquartered in West Point.

 West Point Iron Works was founded in West Point three years after the Civil War ended.
 The company started off as a supplier of individual components, such as pulleys and gears, to nearby textile mills.
 In the 1930s the company was renamed West Point Foundry and Machine Co.
 In the 2000s, having been negatively impacted by imports (cloth) the company turned to SEETAC to seek assistance to use the firm's engineering and production expertise to provide products to the U.S. military.
 The firm also changed its name to West Point Industries to emphasize its broader client base.
 West Point now also makes component parts for manufacturers in a wide range of industries.